datasets/awesome-data/world-bank.md

 License: OPEN (mostly)

-Currently no easy way to automatedly obtain that listing though.
+There is currently no easy way to automatically obtain that listing though.

 As of April 20th 2010 data is now open (subject to some reservations for specific datasets).
 See this [blog post](http://blog.okfn.org/2010/04/20/world-bank-opens-up-development-data/).